Finding peace, ease and stability

 circumstances of our lives but rather about being in the midst

-of them with presence and space, with stability,
+of them with presence and space, with stability and ease.

 The invitation is to deeply connect with our lives

 right here, right now,

 in each and every moment,